nodejs/node/doc/api.markdown

 asynchronous, the server is finally closed when the server emits a `"close"` event.

-### tcp.Connection
+### net.Stream

-This object is used as a TCP client and also as a server-side socket for `tcp.Server`.
+This object is used as a TCP/UNIX client and also as a server-side stream for `net.Server`.

-This is an EventEmitter with the following events:
+This is an EventEmitter and duplex stream with the following events:

 - **`"connect"`** - `callback()`:
-Call once the connection is established after a call to `createConnection()` or `connect()`.
+Call once the stream is established after a call to `createConnection()` or `connect()`.

 - **`"data"`** - `callback(data)`:
-Called when data is received on the connection.  `data` will be a string.
-Encoding of data is set by `connection.setEncoding()`.
+Called when data is received on the stream.  `data` will be a string.
+Encoding of data is set by `stream.setEncoding()`.

 - **`"end"`** - `callback()`:
-Called when the other end of the connection sends a FIN packet.
+Called when the other end of the stream sends a FIN packet.
 After this is emitted the `readyState` will be `"writeOnly"`.
-One should probably just call `connection.close()` when this event is emitted.
+One should probably just call `stream.end()` when this event is emitted.

 - **`"timeout"`** - `callback()`:
-Emitted if the connection times out from inactivity.
+Emitted if the stream times out from inactivity.
 The `"close"` event will be emitted immediately following this event.

 - **`"drain"`** - `callback()`:
 Emitted when the write buffer becomes empty.
 Can be used to throttle uploads.

 - **`"close"`** - `callback(had_error)`:
-Emitted once the connection is fully closed.
-The argument `had_error` is a boolean which says if the connection was closed due to a transmission error.
+Emitted once the stream is fully closed.
+The argument `had_error` is a boolean which says if the stream was closed due to a transmission error.
 (TODO: access error codes.)

-### tcp.createConnection(port, host="127.0.0.1")
+### net.createConnection(port, host="127.0.0.1")

-Creates a new connection object and opens a connection to the specified `port` and `host`.
+Creates a new stream object and opens a stream to the specified `port` and `host`.
 If the second parameter is omitted, localhost is assumed.

-When the connection is established the `"connect"` event will be emitted.
+When the stream is established the `"connect"` event will be emitted.

-### connection.connect(port, host="127.0.0.1")
+### stream.connect(port, host="127.0.0.1")

-Opens a connection to the specified `port` and `host`. `createConnection()` also opens a connection; normally this method is not needed.
-Use this only if a connection is closed and you want to reuse the object to connect to another server.
+Opens a stream to the specified `port` and `host`. `createConnection()` also opens a stream; normally this method is not needed.
+Use this only if a stream is closed and you want to reuse the object to connect to another server.

 This function is asynchronous.
-When the `"connect"` event is emitted the connection is established.
+When the `"connect"` event is emitted the stream is established.
 If there is a problem connecting, the `"connect"` event will not be emitted, the `"close"` event will be emitted with `had_error == true`.

-### connection.remoteAddress
+### stream.remoteAddress

 The string representation of the remote IP address.
 For example, `"74.125.127.100"` or `"2001:4860:a005::68"`.

 This member is only present in server-side connections.

-### connection.readyState
+### stream.readyState

 Either `"closed"`, `"open"`, `"opening"`, `"readOnly"`, or `"writeOnly"`.

-### connection.setEncoding(encoding)
+### stream.setEncoding(encoding)

 Sets the encoding (either `"ascii"`, `"utf8"`, or `"binary"`) for data that is received.

-### connection.write(data, encoding="ascii")
+### stream.write(data, encoding="ascii")

-Sends data on the connection.
+Sends data on the stream.
 The second parameter specifies the encoding in the case of a string--it defaults to ASCII because encoding to UTF8 is rather slow.